 What debts you need to repay

 Most Centrelink debts weren’t raised using averaged ATO income information and don’t relate to the Income Compliance Program.

 You still need to repay Centrelink debts you have that didn’t use averaged ATO income information.

 If you have a debt, we’ll let you know when you need to make a repayment.
 We’ll also let you know how to set up a payment arrangement if you can’t pay by the due date.
 Most people choose to pay the money back over time.

-The Federal Court of Australia has approved the Income Compliance Program class action settlement.
-You may know this as the robodebt class action.
+The Federal Court of Australia approved the Income Compliance class action settlement.
+You may know this as the Robodebt class action.

-Not everyone who is part of the class action will be eligible for a settlement payment.
+Not everyone who is part of the class action is eligible for a settlement payment.
 We sent a letter to all group members in November 2021 to let them know if they’re eligible for a settlement payment.